harvitronix/moleman/README.md

 ## Etymology

-This project is named after Hans Moleman, the eternally unlucky Springfield everyman who somehow keeps coming back no matter how many times the universe drops a piano on him. `moleman` might get knocked around by failed runs, exploding diffs, and wild reviews, yet is ready to resurface with a fresh go at the workflow.
-If Moleman can survive 44 on‑screen deaths, `moleman` can survive a few yolo blunders and keep going.
+This project is inspired by the resiliance of Hans Moleman, the eternally unlucky Springfield everyman who somehow keeps coming back no matter how many times the universe drops a piano on him. `moleman` might get knocked around by failed runs, exploding diffs, and wild reviews, yet is ready to resurface with a fresh try at any workflow.
+If Moleman can survive 44 on‑screen deaths, `moleman` can survive a few yolo blunders and keep shipping.